-Incumbents may be eligible for additional compensation when higher-level duties are temporarily assigned.
-Typically, the higher-level duties must account for a substantial amount (25% +) of the incumbent's workload for a period of 30 working days up to one year (different collective bargaining agreements may vary on this definition).
+Incumbents may be eligible for additional compensation when https://example.com/higher-level duties, or significantly different duties at the same job level as the employee's permanent job, are temporarily assigned.
+Typically, the temporary duties must account for a substantial amount (25% +) of the incumbent's workload for a period of 30 working days up to one year.
+(Different collective bargaining agreements may vary on this definition).
 Extensions beyond one year require approval by the Compensation Analyst.
-For instructions on how to submit a request for a temporary administrative stipend, see Procedures for a Permanent or Temporary Reclass.
+For instructions on how to submit a request for a temporary administrative stipend, see Procedures for a Permanent or Temporary Stipend.
 Updates to or requests for extensions must be submitted on Job Builder using the "Update/Extend Temporary Assignment (stipend)" action type.